What is radiofrequency catheter ablation?

 What does radiofrequency catheter ablation treat?

 Radiofrequency catheter ablation can be used to permanently eliminate several types of arrhythmias, including:

 - Atrial fibrillation (read more about catheter ablation of atrial fibrillation)

 - Paroxysmal supraventricular tachycardia (PSVT)

 - Ventricular arrhythmias

-If you are experiencing symptoms such as fainting, episodes of almost fainting, sensations of rapid heartbeats or excessively slow heartbeats, your physician may recommend an electrophysiology study.
+If you are experiencing symptoms, such as fainting, episodes of almost fainting, sensations of rapid heartbeats or excessively slow heartbeats, your physician may recommend an electrophysiology study.
 Your electrophysiologist will make a diagnosis based on the results of your study.
-If you are found to have a heartbeat that is too fast, you may be a candidate for radiofrequency catheter ablation and this procedure may be done at the same time as your electrophysiology study.
+If you are found to have a heartbeat that is too fast, you may be a candidate for radiofrequency catheter ablation.
+This procedure may be done at the same time as your electrophysiology study.